John Metcalf (writer)

 John Wesley Metcalf CM (born 12 November 1938) is an English-born Canadian writer, editor and critic.

-Biographical
+Personal life

 Metcalf was born in Carlisle, England on 12 November 1938.
 His father, Thomas Metcalf, was a clergyman and his mother, Gladys Moore Metcalf, was a teacher.
-Metcalf immigrated to Canada in 1962.
-It was in Canada that he began to write.
-In 1975 he married Myrna Teitelbaum and now lives with her in Ottawa, Ontario, Canada.
+He immigrated to Canada in 1962 and here began to write.
+In 1975 he married Myrna Teitelbaum and now lives with her in Ottawa, Ontario.

-He has made extensive contributions to Canadian literature through editing, teaching various educational levels across Canada, critiquing other writers, compiling anthologies and publishing and promoting Canadian writers.
-He is a "storyteller, editor, novelist, essayist, critic", and is known for his satires of Canadian life and academia.
-His writing is rich in intense emotion invoking imagery, which he draws from his experiences as an educator in Canada.
-Many in his field view Metcalf as an authority in writing and criticism.

 Education

 Metcalf gained an Honours Bachelor of Arts and a Certificate in Education from the University of Bristol, prior to his immigration to Canada.

 Writing career

-His first attempt at writing fiction came when he entered the Canadian Broadcasting Corporation's Short Story Essay Contest which was followed by eight of his short stories being accepted by the Vancouver-based magazine Prism International.
+Metcalf's first attempt at writing fiction came when he entered the Canadian Broadcasting Corporation's Short Story Essay Contest which was followed by eight of his short stories being accepted by the Vancouver-based magazine Prism International.
 He supplemented his writing career with teaching jobs.

 New Canadian Writing 1969 included Metcalf's first published stories.
 They followed a common theme of young people coming of age.
-Metcalf used the coming-of-age theme, and the events that shape it, extensively throughout his works.
+He used a coming-of-age theme and the events that shape it extensively throughout his works.
 His first novella, The Lady Who Stole Furniture, was published in 1970, shortly after New Canadian Writing 1969.
 The narrator deals with the morality and integrity of his intimate relationship with an older woman.
 This novella first showcased Metcalf's "skill with dialogue, the idiom and rhythms of speech", which is seen in most of his work.

-Many of his works follow characters modeled after himself, many are young English teachers who have immigrated to Canada and are displeased with the state of the educational system.
+Many Metcalf works follow characters modeled after himself, young English teachers who immigrated to Canada and are displeased with the educational system.
 His first novel Going Down Slow follows a young teacher as described above as he deals with morality in the workplace, and his second novel, General Ludd, describes a similar character, fighting the implementation of communications technology in his workplace.